How to Choose a Good Wine

 entertaining tips

-Think about what you plan to serve if you want a wine to pair with your meal.
+Consider what you plan to serve if you want a wine to pair with your meal.
 Photo courtesy iStock by Getty Images

 Do You Want Wine to Please the Crowd?